SGNL-ai/adapter-template/README.md

 ### Adapter Authentication

 An adapter authenticates incoming gRPC requests via the `token` metadata key.
 The value of this key must match one of the tokens in the `ADAPTER_TOKENS` file that you define.
 The `ADAPTER_TOKENS` file is a JSON array of strings, where each string is a token.
+Only one token is required, but multiple tokens can be defined in the event that a token needs to be rotated.

 For example, an `ADAPTER_TOKENS` file may look like:

 ```
 ["<token1>", "<token2>", ...]
 ```

+While an adapter does not validate the tokens defined, we recommend generating tokens with a length of at least 64 random bytes using a cryptographically secure pseudo random number generator (CSPRNG).
+For example, `openssl rand 64 | openssl enc -base64 -A`.

 Once this file is created, set the `AUTH_TOKENS_PATH` environment variable to the path of the `ADAPTER_TOKENS` file.
 More information on starting an adapter is discussed below in the [Getting Started](#1-getting-started) section.